syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/columns/columns.md

 ![Column AutoFit](../../images/columns/autofit.png)

-> You can AutoFit all the columns by invoking the `autoFitColumns` method without specifying column names.
+> You can autoFit all the columns by invoking the `autoFitColumns` method without specifying column names.

 ### AutoFit columns with empty space